 buy lasix online australia Serengeti National Park

-Serengeti National Park, covering an immense 9,170 square miles (14,763 square kms), is Tanzania’s largest national park and undoubtedly the best known wildlife sanctuary in the world.
-Over three million large game animals inhabit these rolling grasslands, known as the ‘endless plains’.
-Here one can witness the unique migration of almost 1.5 million wildebeest undertake a circuit of 600 miles (1,000 kms) in search of new pastures, from the central plains to the permanent water holes at the park corridors.
-About 35 species of plain animals can be observed including the ‘big five’ – elephants, rhinos, lions, leopards, buffalos – and large herds of wildebeest, gazelle and zebra.
+Serengeti National Park covers an immense 9,170 square miles (14,763 square km) and is Tanzania’s largest national park and undoubtedly the best known wildlife sanctuary in the world.
+Over three million large animals inhabit these rolling grasslands, known as the ‘endless plains’.
+Here one can witness the unique migration of almost 1.5 million wildebeest traveling more than 600 miles (1,000 km) from the central plains to permanent water holes within the park.
+35 species of animals can be observed including the ‘big five’ – elephants, rhinos, lions, leopards, buffalo – and large herds of wildebeest, gazelle and zebra.

 Located in the great rift valley, the Ngorongoro Conservation Area is a gigantic fracture of the earth crust.
-Within this beautiful and unique landscape lies alkaline soda lakes, a series of peaks and volcanoes, dense rain forests, vast plains, acheological sites and Masai villages.
-This protected area is the land of the semi-nomadic Masai, who can be seen grazing their vast herds of cattle.
+Within this beautiful and unique landscape lies alkaline lakes, peaks and volcanoes, dense rain forests, vast plains, archaeological sites and Masai villages.
+This protected area is home to the semi-nomadic Masai, who can be seen grazing their vast herds of cattle.
 Although the Tanzanian government has tried to encourage the Masai to give up their customs and adapt to modern African life, the proud Masai have resisted.
 During your visit, it is possible to visit nearby Masai villages, called boma, to observe their traditional dance and to go inside their mud and dung huts.